 Draker (Keith Barron) and Klokoe (Deep Roy) tick Talmadge off their list, and note Dick Palmer is already dying; Klokoe nominates George Myers to be next.
-They consume a strange green liquor then realise they're not alone - Palmer (Robert Tayman) bursts in but they retaliate and he runs.
-Palmer, sweating and hallucinating, finds a 'phone box and calls Steed, telling him he's already dead but they can save George Myers.
-Meanwhile, Myers (Malcom Stoddard) and Purdey are driving to the shooting range.
+They consume a strange green liquor then realise they’re not alone - Palmer (Robert Tayman) bursts in but they retaliate and he runs.
+Palmer, sweating and hallucinating, finds a phone box and calls John Steed (Patrick Macnee), telling him he’s already dead but they can save Myers.
+Meanwhile, George Myers (Malcolm Stoddard) and Purdey (Joanna Lumley) are driving to the shooting range…

 Steed visits Professor Lopez (Bruce Purchase) who tells him Palmer asked him about curare, a South American poison, but moments later he’s dead too, shot with little Klokoe’s blow pipe.
 Purdey, meanwhile, is slowly starting to feel faint from the single dart she was hit by.
 Gambit watches Kendrick investigate Bradshaw’s body, then Steed arrives with Lopez’s and tells Kendrick to check for curare.